hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ## Content

-There is no character limit for interactive ListItems, but we recommend keeping them short and concise (~36 characters).
+There is no character limit for ListItems, but we recommend keeping them short and concise (~36 characters).

 Take care to use dropdowns correctly.
 A crowded or overly complex dropdown can lead to a frustrating user experience, especially for assistive technology users.
 Contact the [Design Systems Team](/about/support) to discuss alternative options if a dropdown feels too complex.